cs3157-borowski/guides/login.md

 ## Logging in to our Class Server

 Students will receive an account on the BB server, which is a server instance running on Google Cloud Platform.
-Think of this as logging into a remote computer where you will do all your work instead of working on and saving files to your local computer.
+Think of this as logging into a remote computer where you will be able to test your work in the same environment as we will use for grading.
 You will access the class server using SSH, which allows a secure terminal session with our class server.

 For those of you using macOS, we recommend using its [Terminal](https://support.apple.com/guide/terminal/welcome/mac).